bitflower/feathers-open-api/readme.md

 ## Help

-For more information on all the things you can do, visit [FeathersJS](http://docs.feathersjs.com) and [CASL](https://casl.js.org/v5/en/).
+For more information on integration and configuration details, visit [FeathersJS](http://docs.feathersjs.com) and [openapi-client-axios](https://github.com/anttiviljami/openapi-client-axios).

 ## License